Completeness from Gravitational Scattering: Representation Completeness

 \subsection{$SO(4)$ Symmetry}

 For $G=SO(4)$, we can also compute $M_{st}$ and $M_{ut}$ analytically.
 This is possible because $SO(4) = SU(2)^2/\mathbbm{Z}_2$, which implies that we can derive the Racah matrices in $SO(4)$ by computing tensor products of Racah matrices of $SU(2)$ (which coincide with those of $SO(3)$).
-At the same time, given that completeness of $SU(2)$ cannot be proven using this method, it also cannot be proven for $SO(4)$, as discussed in \Sec{sec:so4}.
+At the same time, given that completeness of $SU(2)$ cannot be proven using this method, it also cannot be proven for $SO(4)$, as discussed in \Sec{sec:SO4}.

 Something more can be said for the group $O(4)$.
 Each representation of $O(4)$ is of the form $(j_a, j_b)\oplus (j_b, j_a)$, where $j_a$ and $j_b$ are the spins relative to the two $SU(2)$ factors.
 It is simple to compute Racah matrices for scattering of representations such that either $j_a = j_b$ or $j_b = 0$.
 However, other than confirming what we already knew from the weight lattice argument, we did not obtain any new general results.
-In particular, our experiments suggest that completeness at the level of representations cannot be proven using this strategy.
-We checked that for all the scattering processes we could consider, we could always exclude from a set one arbitrary representation, suggesting that a set that contains all the representations except one is consistent.
+In particular, our experiments suggest that representation completeness cannot be proven using this strategy.
+We checked that for all the scattering processes we could consider, we could always exclude from a set one arbitrary representation, suggesting that a set containing all the representations but one is consistent.
 This conclusion could have been anticipated by simply counting the number of degrees of freedom in \Eq{constraints4} and the number of equations.
 In any case, a systematic study would be required to conclude that this approach cannot be used to prove completeness.